 Just to reassure you, we’re not trying to be all doom and gloom; there is huge opportunity still out there.
 According to research from Nielsen, overall sports media consumption actually grew 13 per cent in 2016 because of content viewed online.

 Content owners who get their online presence and programming right will have ample opportunity to engage with their community, allowing them to foster brand loyalty as well as create revenue opportunities.
-Take advantage of these insights today, and download our reports to get started.

 New report: who moved the goalposts?